 There is a current building warrant of fitness.
 A reactive and preventative maintenance programme is implemented.
-External areas are accessible, safe and provide shade and seating.
+External areas are safe and provide shade and seating.

-Residents' bedrooms are of an appropriate size for the safe use and manoeuvring of mobility aids if required and allow for care to be provided.
-Lounges, dining rooms and sitting alcoves are available for residents and their visitors.
+Residents' rooms are of an appropriate size for the safe use and manoeuvring of mobility aids and provision of care.
+Lounges, dining rooms and limited spaces are available for residents and their visitors.
 Communal and individual spaces are maintained at a comfortable temperature.

-A call bell system is available to allow residents to access help when needed.
-Security systems are in place and staff are trained in emergency procedures, use of emergency equipment and supplies and attend regular fire drills.
+A call bell system allows residents to access help when needed.
+Security systems are in place and staff are trained in emergency procedures, use of emergency equipment/supplies and attend regular fire drills.

-Waste and hazardous substances are well managed.
+Waste and hazardous substances are managed appropriately.
 Staff use protective equipment and clothing.
-Chemicals, soiled linen and equipment are safely stored.
+Chemicals, soiled linen and equipment are safely managed and stored.